zzonyo/trust-docs-test/source/index.html.md

  - Only return data for activated contract sub-account (i.e. sub-accounts that have gained contract trading permission).

-## [Cross Margin Mode] Query Assets Information Of All Sub-Accounts Under The Master Account
+## [Cross] Query Assets Information Of All Sub-Accounts Under The Master Account

  - POST `linear-swap-api/v1/swap_cross_sub_account_list`